AdobeDocs/analytics.en/help/implement/vars/plugins/gettimebetweenevents.md

 * The timer will start when s.events contains event1.
 * The timer will NOT restart every time s.events contains event1, rather the original timer will still keep running
 * The timer will NOT stop when s.events contains event2, but the plug-in will record the time since the original event1 setting was recorded
-* The timer will be stored in a cookie called "s_20"
+* The timer is stored in a cookie called "s_20"
 * The timer will reset only when either s.events contains event3 OR if 20 days has passed since the timer started
 * When a time between (the original) event1 and event2 is recorded, the plug-in will set eVar1 equal to the number of hours between the two events being set, rounded to the closest 1 1/2-hour benchmark (e.g. 0 hours, 1.5 hours, 3 hours, 7.5 hours, 478.5 hours, etc.)